eldanielz/currency-calc/README.md

 # Currency calculator

-## Simple calculator which takes an amount of money and calculates it for other currencies
+## Simple calculator that takes an amount in PLN and converts it into other currencies